Codylon-Studios/TaskMinder/docs/src/development.md

     - Your project must use the same license terms

 !!! info
-    Although Windows setup instructions are provided, primary development and testing are done on Linux/macOS.
-Windows setups are not actively maintained or thoroughly tested, so you may encounter unexpected issues.
+    Windows is currently not supported, as the primary development and testing of this tool are carried out on Linux and macOS platforms.
+This may result in compatibility issues or unexpected behavior when attempting to run the server on Windows.

 ---